apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit News
 ----------------------
+##### November 27th, 2015: Apache Jackrabbit Oak 1.3.11 released
+Jackrabbit Oak 1.3.11 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.3) page for more details.

 ##### November 26th, 2015: Apache Jackrabbit Oak 1.0.24 released
 Jackrabbit Oak 1.0.24 is a patch release that contains fixes and improvements over the previous 1.0.x release.